DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 And with electricity we could restart various production plants that could be used to produce medicine and clothes."

 There is electricity and food.
-Despite four races dominating continent, humanity is able to survive.
+Despite four races dominating continent, humanity was able to survive.

 "Saki, Ashlan, do you live here?"